black77dragon/DragonShield/DragonShield/docs/adding_health_checks.md

 ## Viewing Results

-After startup, open **Health Checks** from the sidebar or Settings to review each check and its message.
+After startup, open **Health Checks** from Settings to review each check and its message.